seed-labs/seed-labs/manuals/docker/docker.md

 We will statically assign IP addresses to our container.
 To do that, we need to attach our container to a network first.
 We can let docker attach our container to the default network.
-If you ca take this option, you can skip the following network-creation step.
+If you can take this option, you can skip the following network-creation step.

 In many situations, we would like to attach our containers to a custom network.